YahyaDalbah/ecommerce-dashboard/README.md

 - Reusable React components and state management for dynamic UI
 - Secure user authentication and authorization using JWT
 - Used Cloudinary to add and store product images
-- Used React-router to implement dynamic routing in the React client side
+- Used React-router to implement dynamic routing on the React client side
 - Protected routes can only be accessed if the user is logged in as an admin, and others if user
 - Implemented 2 frontend views
   - Admin that can add, update, and delete products, categories, and subcategories
-  - User who can add products to the cart and checkout it
+  - User who can add products to the cart and check it out